 From here the trail passes Westfall Knob and continues to climb.

-5.0 miles, 8300′: Signed junction – the Bigelow Trail travels downhill and roughly to the south towards the highway and the Bigelow Trailhead, the Kellogg Mountain Trail leaves to the east toward the Incinerator Ridge Parking Area and the Butterfly Trail continues to the west towards Mount Bigelow.
+5.0 miles, 8300′: Signed junction – the Bigelow Trail travels downhill and roughly to the south towards the highway and the Bigelow Trailhead, the Kellogg Mountain Trail leaves to the east toward the Kellogg Trailhead and the Butterfly Trail continues to the west towards Mount Bigelow.
 [Waypoint b-bg-kl]

 5.15 miles, 8300′: An unsigned junction [Waypoint B04] – the Butterfly Trail continues to the north and meets the Bigelow Road north of Mount Bigelow, an un-named trail continues to the west and meets Bigelow Road south of Mount Bigelow.
 Continue on the un-named trail to the west.
 [Waypoint B04]